This Executive brief was generated using the AI Leadership Strategy tool.

 McKinsey

-Strategic positioning in an AI-shaped professional services decade
+Strategic positioning in an AI-shaped decade

 DateApril 2026